 \subsection{Evaluation of generalization in an unconstrained automotive dataset}

-Automotive object detection and segmentation datasets do not provide shadow labels and thus it is not possible to quantitatively evaluate extensively on these datasets.
+Automotive object detection and segmentation datasets do not provide shadow labels; thus, it is impossible to quantitatively evaluate these datasets extensively.
 We sampled a few shadow scenes from the challenging IDD dataset \cite{varma2019idd} which contains varied lighting condition scenes on Indian roads.
-It was not possible to train our model as shadow masks were not available.
+It was impossible to train our model as shadow masks were unavailable.
 Thus we used this dataset to evaluate the robustness and generalization of our pre-trained model on novel scenes.
 The qualitative results are illustrated in Figure \ref{fig:results_automotive}.
-Although the performance of the proposed shadow removal framework is either comparable to the state-of-the-art or superior but it is still not robust to be used in real-world autonomous driving systems.
-We feel that more extensive datasets have to be built for shadow to perform more detailed studies and we hope this work encourages creation of these datasets or annotations of shadows in existing datasets.
+Although the performance of the proposed shadow removal framework is either comparable to the state-of-the-art or superior, it is still not robust to be used in real-world autonomous driving systems.
+We feel that more extensive datasets have to be built for shadows to perform more detailed studies and we hope this work encourages the creation of these datasets or annotations of shadows in existing datasets.